richliao/richliao.github.io/_posts/2016-12-26-textclassifier-RNN.markdown

 ## Text classification using LSTM ##

-By using LSTM encoder, we intent to encode all information of the text in the last layer output of recurrent neural network before running feed forward network for classification.
+By using LSTM encoder, we intent to encode all information of the text in the last output of recurrent neural network before running feed forward network for classification.
 This is very similar to neural translation machine and sequence to sequence learning.
 See the following figure that came from  [A Hierarchical Neural Autoencoder for Paragraphs and Documents](https://arxiv.org/pdf/1506.01057v2.pdf).

 {% include image.html url="/images/Standard_Seq2Seq.png" description="" %}